OrbitalEnterprises/evekit-sync/esi_porting_notes.md

 an account, versus an "active skill level" which is the highest level the character may use based on their clone status.

 For historic data, we remove the old `level` field and copy it to the `trainedSkillLevel` field.
-We will initiall set `activeSkillLevel` to
+We will initially set `activeSkillLevel` to
 `trainedSkillLevel`.
 This will be updated on future syncs according to the actual state of the character.
 We have no way to determine the proper historic setting for this field.